VasileiosMalt/DITL/README.md

 ## Why?

-You tweak a prompt, change a threshold, bump a timeout — then re-run your app to see what happens.
+You tweak a prompt, change a threshold, bump a timeout, then re-run your app to see what happens.
 Repeat fifty times.

 **DITL automates the boring part.** Point it at any project, let AI scan every file, and get a single dashboard where you can:

 - Slide a number, flip a boolean, rewrite an entire system prompt
-- Save changes directly to source — no copy-paste, no hunting for the right file
+- Save changes directly to source.
+No copy-paste, no hunting for the right file
 - See a full history of every tweak you made and what changed
 - Run tests, re-toggle parameters, re-run as many times as you want until there is great success!